top of page

 • Identify lesser-known signs of pain/illness for veterinary referrals

-• Analyze, evaluate, and create practical and effective behavior plans
+• Create practical and effective behavior plans that set your clients up for success

 Each live session will be 2 hours in length, including Q&A with Lisa.